Port of Subic Bay: Spanish period

 Seawalls, causeways and a short railway were built across the swampy tidal flats.
 To finish these projects, the Filipinos had to remove thousands of tons of dirt and rock from Kalalake in Olongapo to use as fill.
 The magnitude of this quarrying was so huge that a hill eventually disappeared and became a lagoon in the area now known as Bicentennial Park.

 Inside the Arsenal, the Spanish constructed a foundry, as well as other shops, which were necessary for the construction and repair of ships.
 The buildings were laid out in two rows on Rivera Point, a sandy patch of land jutting into the bay, and named after the incumbent Captain-General of the Philippines, Fernando Primo de Rivera.
 The Arsenal's showpiece was the station commandant's headquarters, which was a one-storey building of molave and narra, and stood near today's Alava Pier and had colored glass windows.

-The Spanish navy yard was constructed in the area that was last occupied by the U.S. Naval Ship Repair Facility.
+The Spanish navy yard was constructed in the area.
+During the Philippine Revolution, the Cuban-Filipino Vicente Catalan and his fleet in the nascent Philippine Navy, seized Subic from the Spanish and delivered it to the First Philippine Republic.
+Upon American invasion, it was occupied by the U.S. Naval Ship Repair Facility.